anandsimmy/stale-closures-and-react-hooks-examples/README.md

-Different Solutins for Stale closures when using React hooks
+Different Solutions for Stale closures when using React hooks

 Solutions
 1. usEffect dependency Array